 - lead healthy, active lives

-At St. Aidan’s we intend to offer a high-quality physical education curriculum that inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
+At St. Aidan’s we intend to offer an exciting and engaging, high-quality physical education curriculum that inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
 There is a commitment from all staff to develop all areas of our pupils not just physically but psychologically, socially and cognitively too.
 The long-term plan begins by focussing on the fundamental skills and then moving onto skills and activities that can lead to different sports.
 Further up school, we start making the links between sports and finally in years 5 and 6, it becomes more sport specific as we get them ready for high school.
 Children are given plenty of opportunities to build upon prior knowledge, allowing children to know more, and remember more.
 Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.
+We strive to develop children's interest and curiosity within our lessons.
 Children experience a mix of traditional and ‘new’ sporting activities both within and outside the curriculum.

 As part of the EYFS statutory framework pupils are taught: